netgrif/application-engine/docs/roles/permissions.md

 </document>
 ```

-- as child element of transition for referencing user list on tasks:
+- as a child element of the `transition` tag for referencing user list on tasks:

 ```
 <document xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="petriflow_schema.xsd">